Jaofilipe/BeanieMacropad/README.md

   - To be able to compile and flash VIAL you need first to [install qmk CLI](https://docs.qmk.fm/#/getting_started_build_tools).<br>
   - Then clone [vial-qmk repo](https://github.com/vial-kb/vial-qmk) and copy the [beanie folder](beanie) into the repo keyboards folder.<br>
   - Finally follow the build guidelines in [VIAL Webpage](https://get.vial.today/docs/porting-to-vial.html)<br>
+  -  `make beanie:vial` will compile the vial code
+  -  `make beanie:vial:flash` will compile vial code and program the microcontroller

 The VIAL Macropad JSON file is provided in folder VIAL.<br>